Cave Springs Cemetery Civil War Memorial

 In subsequent years, Lawrence County remained primarily agrarian, with farming and livestock production being the main sources of income.
 The county's economy diversified in the 20th century, with the growth of industries such as mining, manufacturing, and transportation.
 Today, Lawrence County continues to be a thriving community, known for its scenic beauty, strong agricultural heritage, and friendly residents.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Lawrence County, Missouri.
+This timeline provides a concise overview of the key events in the history of Lawrence County, Missouri.

 • 1815 - Lawrence County is established as a county in Missouri.